 - The oldest Bible in Danish (room 26) was printed in 1550.
 Christian III accepted the Lutheran confession in 1536 and although very few Danes attend church services this remains the state religion.

-- Room 30 has several paintings of Christian IV including late-19th-century works of him receiving the keys of state as a young man and a painting by Otto Bache of his coronation that includes several prominent 19th century figures such as Jacob Jacobsen – the famous brewer who founded the Carlsberg Foundation that still manages the museum.
-The ceiling is painted with “Gefion ploughs the earth in Sweden”.
-According to legend, Gefion used her oxen to plough the island of Zealand (on which Copenhagen is located) out of Sweden, where the hole left behind is now lake Mälaren.
-This theme is repeated in a big fountain next to the Citadelle at Copenhagen’s harbor.
+- Room 30 has several paintings of Christian IV including late-19th-century works of him receiving the keys of state as a young man and a painting by Otto Bache of his coronation that includes several prominent 19th-century figures such as Jacob Jacobsen – the famous brewer who founded the Carlsberg Foundation that still manages the museum.
+The ceiling is painted with “Gefion plows the earth in Sweden”.
+According to legend, Gefion temporarily changed her sons into bulls to plough the island of Zealand (on which Copenhagen is located) out of Sweden, where the hole left behind is now lake Mälaren.
+This theme is repeated in a big fountain next to the Citadelle near the Little Mermaid at Copenhagen’s harbor.

 - A small optical illusion painting shows King Frederik V when viewed from the left and his wife Queen Juliane Marie when viewed from the right.
 It is of no particular artistic merit but fun to see when traveling with children (between rooms 49 and 51).